 Good Reputation in Certain Circles (2 Luck): The PC is friendly with a specific organization or social class in the city.
 This allows him to move freely among them, receive invitations to important gatherings, and beg favors from time to time.
-Roll 1d10 to determine among whom he has standing: (1) city guardsmen; (2) city watchmen and police; (3) a specific merchant's guild; (4) a specific religion or faith; (5) minor nobles; (6) the Thieves' Guild; (7) the Slayers' Brotherhood; (8) city beggars; (9) the Whores' Guild; (10) dockworkers and harbormasters.

-Healer (2 Luck): The PC has been trained in the healing arts, allowing him to tend wounds, draw out poisons, and treat diseases.
-Anyone he treats while recuperating gains the benefit of his training, herbal lore, deft hands, etc., resulting in increased restored health.
-The PC's Intelligence modifier or class level (whichever is greater) is added to the number of hit points the treated individual gains when recuperating.
-Also, if attending to a poisoned creature immediately after they have been poisoned (within three rounds), another saving throw may be made to reduce or negate the effects of the poison.
-Lastly, creatures suffering from a disease recover faster with the PC's assistance.
-Any patient afflicted by a non-magical disease can make a new saving throw each day they are treated by the healer.
+Roll 1d10 to determine among whom he has standing: (1) city guardsmen; (2) city watchmen and police; (3) a specific merchant's guild; (4) a specific religion faith; (5) minor nobles; (6) the Thieves' Guild; (7) the Slayers' Brotherhood; (8) city beggars; (9) the Whores' Guild; (10) dockworkers and harbormasters.
+Healer (2 Luck): You've been trained in the healing arts, allowing you to tend wounds, treat diseases, and draw out poisons.
+Anyone you treat while recuperating gains the benefit of your training, herbal lore, deft hands, etc., resulting in increased restored health.
+You add your Intelligence modifier or class level (whichever is greater) to the number of hit points the treated individual gains when recuperating.
+Also, if you attend to a poisoned creature immediately after they been poisoned (within three rounds), they can make another saving throw to reduce or negate the effects of the poison.
+Lastly, creatures suffering from a disease recover faster when treated by you.
+Any patient of the healer afflicted by a non-magical disease can make a new saving throw each day he is treated by the healer.
 On a successful save, the disease goes into remission and the creature is restored to full health in 1d3 days.

 Immigrant Upbringing (2 Luck): Although raised in the city, the PC's family comes from another culture.
-The PC can choose one free region-specific benison from any other Place of Origin with the judge's approval.
+The PC can choose one free culturally-specific benison from any other Place of Origin with the judge's approval.